Dual Diagnosis Treatment Burlington, IA

 Abbey Addiction Treatment Center - 55.2 miles from Burlington, IA

-Abbey Addiction Treatment Center is a dual-diagnosis treatment center in Bettendorf, IA that provides treatment for substance abuse and mental health disorders that include bipolar disorder as well as antisocial personality disorder.
+Abbey Addiction Treatment Center is a dual-diagnosis treatment center in Bettendorf, IA that offers treatment services for mental health and substance abuse disorders that include major depressive disorder as well as anorexia.

 Address: 1401 Central Avenue, Bettendorf, IA 52722 in Scott County